lexbor/docs/source/examples/css/selectors/list_easy_way.md

-# Parsing and Serializing CSS Selectors with lexbor: Example
+# Parsing and Serializing CSS Selectors with lexbor

 This article discusses a C code example from the `lexbor` library, specifically focusing on the file `lexbor/css/selectors/list_easy_way.c`.
 The example demonstrates how to parse CSS selectors and serialize them using the capabilities provided by `lexbor`.